Emerge/level-subkey/README.md

 * [bug] fixed the hooks may be memory leak when free sublevel.
   * https://github.com/dominictarr/level-sublevel/issues/38
   * sublevel.close will deregister hooks now.
+* readStream
+  + bounded(boolean, default is true) option to options: whether limit the boundary of the data.
+  + separatorRaw(boolean, default: false): do not convert the separator, use this separator directly if true. in fact the pathStream is set the options to {separator:'/', separatorRaw: true, start:'0'} simply.
++ createPathStream/pathStream
+* readStream/pathStream
+  + the "last" event, this event will return the last raw key(hasnt be decoded).
+    * the last return undefined if no more data.
+  + the next option on options, this is a raw key ensure the readStream/pathStream return keys is greater than the key.
+    * note: use this will replace the gt or lt(reverse) option.

 ## Main Concepts